How Does Duplicate Content Affect SEO?

 Use Crawler Tools

-You can also get different (free and paid), site audit tools that can search crawlers to catch multiple types of non-original content, and detect other URL issues.
+You can also get different (free and paid) site audit tools that can search crawlers to catch multiple types of non-original content and detect other URL issues.

 Standardize Your Link Structure

-If you’ve made it this far, you don’t need to recap how inconsistent URL is the biggest killer of your SEO gains.
-The only way to fix that is to bring consistency in your link structure and employ canonical tags correctly to different pages on your site.
+The only way to fix that is to bring consistency to your link structure and employ canonical tags correctly on different pages on your site.

 Unfortunately, Google no longer has the “preferred domain” settings in Google Console.
-However, you can still tell Google which version of domain you prefer by reading this help document or through these methods:

-Thankfully, to combat content duplication, Google has come up with Canonical tags to organize your content and help bots differentiate between similar search categories and tell them which pages to show.
-By adding a canonical tag to your chosen content URL, search engine bots easily see the canonical tag and get the link to the source page.
-Moreover, all duplicate page links are counted under the source page, so your SEO value stays intact.
+Thankfully, to combat content duplication, Google has created Canonical tags to organize your content and help bots differentiate between similar search categories and tell them which pages to show.

-• Choose the page you prefer as the canonical version.
+1. Choose the page you prefer as the canonical version.

-Set up a 301 Redirect
+Set Up A 301 Redirect

-301 Redirect
+301 redirects

 Apply Meta Robots Noindex

 Even though Google has no penalty on duplicate content, the threat is still out there and pretty much alive and affects thousands of websites daily.
-Someone somewhere might be using your original work, and you might not even know.

 So if you’re fighting a long hard battle to knock duplicate content SEO out, keep going.
-It might be taxing, but it will be well worth the returns you’ll get in the end.
-The good news is that most non-original content issues can easily be fixed if you understand what it is.
+It might be taxing, but it will be well worth the returns you’ll get at the end.

 Share Your Thoughts